louispan/data-diverse-lens/README.md

 # Changelog

+* 0.4.0.1
+  - included data-diverse 1.0 in the upper bounds

+* 0.4.0.0
+  - Changed type variable ordering of 'itemL' and 'itemL', so it's consistently 'x', 'y', then 'xs'

+* 0.3.0.0
+  - Changed type variable ordering of 'facetL' and 'facetN', so it's consistently 'x' then 'xs'

 * pre 0.3.0.0
   - Initial version represented as (Int, Data.Map Int Any)

-* 0.3.0.0
-  - Changed type variable ordering of 'facetL' and 'facetN', so it's consistently 'x' then 'xs'

-* 0.4.0.0
-  - Changed type variable ordering of 'itemL' and 'itemL', so it's consistently 'x', 'y', then 'xs'